 Elsevier's container framework with Nomad, Terraform, and Consul

-With more development teams adopting micro-service architectures, Elsevier needed to develop a container solution.
-Adopting a container platform, an inherently complex task was made all the more difficult by the requirement that each development team be able to deploy, run, and maintain their own clusters with little to no core infrastructure support.
+With more development teams adopting microservices architectures, Elsevier needed to develop a container solution.
+Adopting a container platform, an inherently complex task was made all the more difficult by the requirement that each development team be able to deploy, run and maintain their own clusters, with little to no core infrastructure support.

 This talk features a live demonstration of the platform, the new deployment features of Nomad 0.6 and the custom services written in Go by Elsevier that provide fully automated scaling of Nomad jobs and agents.

 Eric Westfall: Hey guys, my name's Eric Westfall, this is James.
 We're gonna talk to you guys a little bit about Elsevier's work around productionizing Nomad for our container workload.
 It's gonna be a demo heavy talk, so we're gonna blast through these slides really quick.
 So hopefully you don't get whiplash as we go through these.

 Like I said, my name's Eric Westfall.
 I'm the Principal Engineer at Elsevier's Core Engineering team.
 This is sort of a slide that we … we always like to call ourselves like Jobs and Woz, but everyone sort of calls us something else.
 So this is probably more accurate.

 James: Hi, my name's James.
 Again, Principal Engineer, based in London.
 Eric's based in the US.
 So, we pretty much have done all of this through conference calls.
 Lots of conference calls.